Human trafficking in China: Sex trafficking

-In 2018, Johns Hopkins Bloomberg School of Public Health and the Kachin Women's Association Thailand published a study which estimated that in just one province in China, there are approximately 21,000 women and girls from the northern part of Myanmar who was forced into marriage from 2013 to 2017.
+In 2018, Johns Hopkins Bloomberg School of Public Health and the Kachin Women's Association Thailand published a study that estimated that in just one province in China, there are approximately 21,000 women and girls from the northern part of Myanmar who were forced into marriage from 2013 to 2017.
 This was then associated with the “One Child” policy in China, which was claimed to have caused the gender imbalance in China that reached its height in 2004, where about 121 boys were born for every 100 girls (Beech, 2019).
 China's ‘One Child’ policy was a program that officially started on September 25, 1980, under the leadership of Deng Xiaoping, as a way to curb China's rapid population growth rate, which was reaching the one-billion mark by the late 1970s (Pletcher 2020).
-The program later ended on October 29, 2015, where the rules were slowly relaxed to allow for a second child for every family (Zhang, 2020).
+The program later ended on October 29, 2015, when the rules were slowly relaxed to allow for a second child for every family (Zhang, 2020).

-The policy not only resulted in a general reduction in China's fertility and birth rates but also a skewed sex ratio towards males, where there were about 3-4 percent more males and females.
-This is due to the tradition in which sons (especially firstborn) usually inherit the family name and property and are tasked with taking care of the parents, which made having daughters undesirable.
-This also resulted in an increase in female fetuses abortion, the number of female children abandoned/placed in orphanages, and infanticide of baby girls.
-Since males are the bearer of family heritage, the shortage of wives could mean an end to the family trees, so marrying wives from nearby countries became a coping mechanism (Beech, 2019).
+The policy not only resulted in a general reduction in China's fertility and birth rates but also a skewed sex ratio towards males, where there were about 3-4 percent more males than females.
+This is due to the tradition in which sons (especially firstborns) usually inherit the family name and property and are tasked with taking care of the parents, which made having daughters undesirable.
+This also resulted in an increase in female fetus abortions, the number of female children abandoned/placed in orphanages, and infanticide of baby girls.
+Since males are the bearers of family heritage, the shortage of wives could mean an end to the family trees, so marrying wives from nearby countries became a coping mechanism (Beech, 2019).
 However, this demand has created an opportunity for human smugglers/traffickers to commit human trafficking crimes to meet the increasing demands for brides.